rmartico/UBUMonitorDocs_en/docs/source/login.rst

 Next, you must enter your **User** and **Password** credentials in Moodle.

-**VERY IMPORTANT:** the application *Never* persistently stores, nor forwards to other servers, the *password* of the user, for security reasons.
+**VERY IMPORTANT:** the application **never** persistently stores, nor forwards to other servers, the *password* of the user, for security reasons.
 The source code is available for audit and you can check which data and to which server it is sent, with a network analysis software or *sniffer* (e.g. Wireshark, Microsoft Message Analyzer, Tcpdump, etc.).

 Online mode